AlfredBoatengDA/Crop-Yield-Projects/README.md

 1) Investigates how crop yields have evolved over time across
 2) Identifying Yield Performance Across Regions
 3) Assessing the Impact of Pesticide Use on Crop Productivity
-4) How climate factors—like rainfall levels and temperature—impact crop suitability and yield
+4) How climate factors like rainfall levels and temperature impact crop suitability and yield

 &nbsp;